Window Construction Terminology

 Energy Star®

-The Energy Star system that has been set up by the government to help consumers determine which products provide more energy efficiency.
+The government created the Energy Star system to help consumers determine which products provide more energy efficiency.

 Heat Absorbing Glass